Why we don’t let go … even when we should

 Then, one day, a cat got involved.

-Two related things you should know::
+Two related things you should know:

-- We are wired to fear loss, so we over-value what we have.
+We are wired to fear loss, so we over-value what we have.

-- We are drawn to what’s familiar, and will often choose familiar over new, even if that produces a poorer result.
+We are drawn to what’s familiar, and will often choose familiar over new, even if that produces a poorer result.

-The result?
-Sometimes we hold on to things when it doesn’t make any rational sense to do so.
+So, sometimes we hold on to things when it doesn’t make any rational sense to do so.

 What was the foremost thought in my brain?
 Don’t let go of the leash.
 Why?
-Well, I was worried about Buppy catching the cat, ending up in a neighbor’s back yard while in pursuit of the cat (she was quite capable of jumping fences), or just running off and getting lost.
-So, what did I do?
-I jumped off the skateboard while still holding onto the leash.
+I was worried about Buppy catching the cat, ending up in a neighbor’s back yard while in pursuit of the cat (she was quite capable of jumping fences), or just running off and getting lost.

-I'll take a moment to thank my mom for insisting I wear knee pads, because they were there to cushion my fall and provide some protection as I proceeded to get dragged another 10 feet or so after hitting the ground.
-Amazingly, I didn’t sustain any injury (except to my pride).
-But, that was the last time I ever had her pull me on the skateboard.
+(I'll take a moment to thank my mom for insisting I wear knee pads, because they were there to cushion my fall and provide some protection as I proceeded to get dragged another 10 feet or so after hitting the ground.)

 But, when we're able to broaden our perspective, things can shift.
 Sometimes, we have two difficult choices, and in those cases, it's important to zoom out and get perspective, especially with regards to time.
 How will the actions you take now affect you, not just today, but in 5, 10, or 20 years?
 It's not a magic pill to create change, but it can be a great nudge to help you get started.